-Building a soundproof wall to block sound transmission requires materials that are mass loaded, dense and/or resilient.
-You would use these materials in the construction assembly of a wall, floor or ceiling.
-You can achieve your sound blocking goals by using the materials outlined in this post.
-Most of these methods will pertain to blocking sound for wall applications, however you can apply the same principles for ceilings and floors.
+Building a soundproof wall to block sound transmission requires materials that are mass loaded, dense, and/or resilient.
+You would use these materials in the construction assembly of a wall, floor, or ceiling.
+You can achieve your sound-blocking goals by using the materials outlined in this post.
+Most of these methods will pertain to blocking sound for wall applications, however, you can apply many of the same principles for ceilings and floors.

-They all inherently need an assembly that contains multiple layers.
+Inherently, you will need to construct an assembly that contains multiple layers.
 The layers will be comprised of dense materials and components to separate the structures.
 The objective will be to structurally seal, isolate and decouple the adjacent structures from one another.

 Blocking sound requires the complete area to be reinforced or a sealed enclosure around the sound source, as it takes a system of materials to construct a soundproof wall.

 Wall / Ceiling Assembly Examples

-Please reference construction assembly examples below as a guide for a typical sound blocking wall when in the pre-construction phase.
+Please reference construction assembly examples below as a guide for a typical sound-blocking wall when in the pre-construction phase.
 A soundproof wall construction may consist of various materials that include AudioSeal® Mass Loaded Vinyl (MLV) Soundproofing Barrier, Green Glue Noiseproofing Compound, RSIC Clips, sound sealant, and other basic construction materials.

 Ceiling Assembly Example